 If you come across the provocative version of this, which is “if animals weren’t meant to be eaten, why are they so tasty?”, you could say that cats, dogs, even people would probably be just as tasty and we don’t eat them, either – or that raw, uncooked flesh isn’t very flavorsome until you add a ton of herbs, spices, and ketchup or BBQ sauce to it.
 All of which come from plants.

 There are animals that are carnivorous, meaning they cannot survive without eating meat.
-They have no choice but to kill – it’s a different situation for omnivorous animals who can live off of plants and meat.
-No matter if you believe that humans are omnivorous or herbivorous by nature, we can do very well when we eat a vegan diet.
+They have no choice but to hunt – it’s a different situation for omnivorous animals who can live off of plants and meat.

 Humans are not part of the food chain anymore, we removed ourselves and are living in societies where we can eat an ample amount of food every day throughout the whole year, diseases are treated or cured by medicine, we have heat and clothes and electricity.

 So what’s the point of comparing yourself to a wild animal, like a lion?
 Since when are they great role models for humans?
-They fight to death over territories, eat their young, sniff each other… all of that doesn’t sound very appealing.
+They fight for their lives over territories, eat their young, sniff each other… all of that doesn’t sound very appealing.

 11. Can’t you just take the meat/cheese out of it or eat around it?